lazyav/Birdi.TaskManagement/README.md

 3. Update the user id and password for Database Connection in appsettings.json.

 4. Build the project.
 We should be good to go.

+5. As authentication is not integrated with Sawgger.
+The API testing can be done either removing [Authorize] attribute or using PostMan.